Learn of Christ

 42And they continued stedfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers.
 44And all that believed were together, and had all things common; 45And sold their possessions and goods, and parted them to all men, as every man had need.
 46And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, 47Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved.

-They have all things common.
-Not because they were commanded to do so, but because the Spirit made it possible for them to do so.
+They have all things common, because the Spirit made it possible for them to do so.
 Those who owned lands sold them.
 Those who had goods shared them.
 Need was the measure.
-This is not communism imposed.
-It is love made visible.
+This is love made visible.
 The new birth gives people the freedom to let go.

-Breaking bread from house to house - not just in the temple, but in homes.
-This is the Lord's Supper as a living, daily practice, not a quarterly ceremony.
+Breaking bread from house to house - in homes as well as in the temple.
+This is the Lord's Supper as a living, daily practice.
 They remember the body and blood of Christ as they share ordinary meals together.
 Every meal becomes sacred.
 Every gathering becomes worship.

 Christ Connection - The Body Manifests